ValentinTh/Memory/proxmox-one-IP-kimsufi.md

         bridge_stp off
         bridge_fd 0

 # vmbr0 : Bridging.
 Make sure to use only MAC adresses that were assigned to you.
+Public IP attribution.
 auto vmbr0
 iface vmbr0 inet static
         address xx.xx.xx.xx/24